RocketChat/docs-old/guides/administration/misc.-admin-guides/authentication/open-id-connect/keycloak.md

 ![](../../../../../.gitbook/assets/client\_configurations.png)

-(In the example above we are using http://locahost:3000/\* as the Redirect URI change it to the IP and PORT of your rocketchat instance.)
+(In the example above we are using http://locahost:3000/\* as the Redirect URI change it to the IP and PORT of your Rocket.Chat instance.)

 After saving the changes a new credentials tab will be created for the client.
 This credentials tab will provide the client secrets which will be used when configuring the Rocket.Chat.